Soch04/Tower-of-Hanoi/README.md

 ### Credits
-- Logic implemented by Sonya Cheteyan
+- Code logic and README written by Sonya Cheteyan
-- Visuals implemented by Francisco Serrano-Robles
+- Visuals for the towers implemented by Francisco Serrano-Robles

 # Tower of Hanoi:
 *Note: The GIF is not from the project.*